jitterted/ensembler/UbiquitousLanguage.md

 * Huddle - noun - this is the mob programming event itself, to replace "session", which is an overloaded term
 * Schedule - verb - to create the event

-* User - noun - represents someone who has registered with the system, provided GitHub username, etc.
+* User - noun - represents someone who has authenticated with the system via GitHub.
-* Participant - noun (role??) - ?? is this any different from User ??
+* Participant - noun (role??) - domain object in the system, mapped to 0..* Huddles
+* Admin/Mob Manager